The Beverly Hills Hotel: Later history

 Owner Ben Silberstein died in 1979 and passed the hotel to his two daughters, Muriel Slatkin and Seema Boesky, wife of stock trader Ivan Boesky.
 Boesky bought the outstanding 5% of stock for a reported fortune and decided to sell, despite Slatkin's desire to keep the hotel.
-In 1986, Marvin Davis bought the hotel from Boesky.
+In 1986, Marvin Davis bought the hotel from Boesky for $136 million.
 Less than a year later, Davis sold the hotel to the Sultan of Brunei, Hassanal Bolkiah, for $110 million.

 On December 30, 1992, the hotel closed for a complete restoration, said to be in the region of $100–125 million.
 The project lasted two and a half years with the hotel reopening on June 3, 1995, with upgrades to furniture and fittings.
+This was not unopposed, with a group of patrons including Irving Link expressing their displeasure.

-The hotel is now managed and owned by the Dorchester Collection, organized in 1996 to manage the hotel interests of the Brunei Investment Agency.
-In 2011, The west coast regional director for the Dorchester Collection, Edward Mady, became the general manager of the Beverly Hills Hotel, as well as the Hotel Bel-Air.
+Since 1996 the hotel has been managed and owned by the Dorchester Collection, organized in 1996 to manage the hotel interests of the Brunei Investment Agency.
+In 2011, the West Coast regional director for the Dorchester Collection, Edward Mady, became the general manager of the Beverly Hills Hotel, as well as the Hotel Bel-Air.
 Mady was awarded the 2011 Hospitality Professional of the Year Award from the Food and Beverage Association and Hotels Magazine's 2017 Hotelier of the World award.
 In 2012, the hotel celebrated its 100-year anniversary and began to remodel its lobby, with the Polo Lounge, pool cabanas and Cabana Cafe, and guest-rooms and suites to be renovated by 2014.
 The hotel was also named the first historic landmark in Beverly Hills in September 2012.
 In 2022, John Scanlon became the hotel's general manager.